Operation Scrubs is a 501(c)(3) non-profit tuition-free nurse education provider

-NATIONAL NURSES DAY/WEEK: National Nurses Day is observed annually on May 6.
-On this day, we raise awareness of all nurse contributions and commitments and acknowledge the vital role nurses play in society.
-This day is also the first day of National Nurses Week.
+NATIONAL NURSES DAY/WEEK: National Nurses Week is observed annually on May 6-12.
+During this week, Operation Scrubs® provides special innovation continuing nurse education, raises awareness of all nurse contributions and commitments, and publicly promotes the vital role nurses play in society.

 HISTORY: It was in 1953 when an employee at the United States Department of Health, Dorothy Sutherland, sent a letter to President Eisenhower proposing a National Nurses Day.
 The official proclamation was not made.
 The following year people began celebrating National Nurses Week on their own.
 In 1974, President Nixon proclaimed a “National Nurse Week.”
 In 1981, a resolution was initiated by nurses in New Mexico to have May 6th declared “National Recognition Day for Nurses.”

 In 1982, the United States Congress designated May 6th to be “National Recognition Day for Nurses.”
-The proposal was signed by President Reagan.
+President Reagan signed the proposal.
 It was later expanded by the ANA Board of Directors in 1990 to a week-long celebration (May 6-12) known today as “National Nurses Week.”

 THESE INTERNET LINKS ARE EXAMPLES OF PICTURES THAT WORDS CANNOT BEGIN TO CONVEY THEIR WORTH;